 The Board also considered the fees paid to the Sub-Adviser for their services to the Fund.
-The compensation paid to the Sub-Adviser is paid by the Investment Adviser, not the Fund directly, and, accordingly, the retention of the Sub-Adviser does not increase the fees or expenses otherwise incurred by the Fund's shareholders.
+The compensation paid to the Sub-Adviser is paid by the Investment Adviser, not the Fund directly, and, accordingly, the retention of the Sub-Adviser does not increase the fees or expenses otherwise incurred by the Fund's shareholders

 With regard to profitability, the Trustees considered the compensation flowing to the Adviser and BBH, directly or indirectly, and to the Sub-Adviser.
-The Board reviewed annualized profitability data for the Fund using data for 2021 and prior years as of September 30, for both the Investment Adviser and BBH.
-The data also included the effect of revenue generated by the custody and fund accounting and administration fees paid by the Fund to BBH.
-The Board conducted a detailed review of the allocation methods used in preparing the profitability data.
+The Board reviewed profitability data for the Fund using data from October 1, 2021 through September 30, 2022, for both the Investment Adviser and BBH.
+The data also included the effect of revenue generated by the custody and fund accounting and administration fees paid by the Fund to BBH and corresponding expenses.
+The Board conducted a detailed review of the expense allocation methods used in preparing the profitability data.
 The Board also reviewed the Sub-Adviser's profitability data for the Fund.

+DISCLOSURE OF ADVISOR SELECTION (continued) April 30, 2023 (unaudited)

 The Board also considered the effect of fall-out benefits on the expenses of the Investment Adviser and BBH such as the increased visibility of BBH's investment management business due to the distribution of the Funds.
-The

-DISCLOSURE OF ADVISOR SELECTION (continued) April 30, 2022 (unaudited)

-Board focused on profitability of the Investment Adviser's and BBH's relationships with the Fund before taxes and distribution expenses.
+The Board focused on profitability of the Investment Adviser's and BBH's relationships with the Fund before taxes and distribution expenses.
 The Board concluded that neither the Investment Adviser and BBH's nor the Sub-Adviser's profitability was excessive in light of the nature, extent and quality of services provided to the Fund.
 The Board considered other benefits received by BBH, the Investment Adviser, and the Sub-Adviser, as applicable, as a result of their relationships with the Fund.
 These other benefits include proprietary research received from brokers that execute the Fund's purchases and sales of securities and fees received for being the Fund's administrator, custodian and fund accounting agent.
 In light of the costs of providing services pursuant to the Advisory Agreement as well as the Investment Adviser and BBH's commitment to the Fund, the ancillary benefits that the Investment Adviser and BBH received were considered reasonable.